albertpul/mydigitalme/README.md

 # MyDigitalMe

 MyDigitalMe is the technological platform that wants to change the way we interact with other persons, organizations and things.
-This are the key features:
+These are the key features:

 * Personal BigData